Thank You (2013 film): Casting

-Jayasurya was cast by the script writer as he was the first one of cast and crew which the script was told to.
-Honey Rose who had been in the directors previous film Trivandrum Lodge paired with Jayasurya was cast to do the role as a modern wife.
-Remya Nambeesan was also considered for a prominent role.
-Actor Sethu who played the role of police officer Bhaskar in the Tamil film Mynaa was cast to play the one of the lead role as the director was impressed with his performance.
-There was also rumours of Sunny Wayne at the time a rising actor to be part of the film.
-Tini Tom was also cast to play a police officer after being part of the director V. K. Prakash's 2011 film Beautiful.
-Other people announced as per cast were Kailash, Mukundan, Balachandran and Aishwarya Devan.
-The actress Aishwarya, who debuted in Tamil films with Yuvan, had now signed her next in prominent and one of her best roles.
-Aishwarya Devan plays a reporter in the film, a challenging role which is an emotional thriller.
+Jayasurya was cast by the script writer first.
+Honey Rose, who had been in the director's previous film, Trivandrum Lodge, was cast.
+Jayasurya was cast in the role as a modern wife.
+Remya Nambeesan was considered for a prominent role, but was not cast.
+Actor Sethu who played the role of police officer Bhaskar in the Tamil film Mynaa was cast to play one of the lead roles in the film.
+There were rumours of Sunny Wayne being cast.
+He was at the time a rising actor, but was ultimately not cast for a role.
+Tini Tom was cast to play a police officer, after being part of the director V. K. Prakash's 2011 film, Beautiful.
+Other members of the cast that were announced included Kailash, Mukundan, Balachandran and Aishwarya Devan.
+The actress Aishwarya was also cast, she made her debut in Tamil Films with Yuvan.
+Aishwarya Devan plays a reporter in the film.